 We saw it back in the 1980s with CMOs and in the 1990s with CMBS and Equity ETFs.
 Once the investment is more common with larger companies, many smaller companies then start asking how those investments might fit within their own portfolios.
 Of course, with fewer resources than their large brethren, it is vital that small companies look outside for independent advice and direction, as all investments have their positives and pitfalls.

-Vanguard: Along those same lines, I’ve recently heard that some insurance accounting departments haven’t had a chance to learn about Systematic Value accounting, which is a key reason for their lack of adoption.
-That said, insurance accounting systems that are widely used are setup for Systematic Value accounting, so they can receive the necessary cash flows to easily calculate the ETF’s ongoing book value.
+Vanguard: Along those same lines, I’ve recently heard that some insurance accounting departments haven’t had a chance to learn about systematic value accounting, which is a key reason for their lack of adoption.
+That said, insurance accounting systems that are widely used are set up for systematic value accounting, so they can receive the necessary cash flows to easily calculate the ETF’s ongoing book value.
 Also, any insurers that don’t use a third-party accounting system can access these files from multiple sources, including our website.
-Like anything, change takes time, but companies gain a full “tool set” by using fixed income ETFs, and Systematic Value accounting makes these tools fit a lot better from a statutory reporting perspective.
+Change takes time, but companies gain a full “tool set” by using fixed income ETFs, and systematic value accounting makes these tools fit a lot better from a statutory reporting perspective.